 Death toll from Israeli aggression in Gaza rises

-The Palestinian Ministry of Health in the Gaza Strip, in its daily statistical report on the number of martyrs and wounded as a result of the Israeli aggression on the Strip, which was reviewed by the Yemeni News Agency (Saba), stated that hospitals received one martyr and six wounded individuals in the past 24 hours.
+The Palestinian Ministry of Health in the Gaza Strip explained in its daily statistical report on the number of martyrs and wounded as a result of the Israeli aggression on the Strip, which was reviewed by the Yemeni News Agency (Saba), that hospitals received four new martyrs and 10 wounded during the past 24 hours.